Starttoaster/docker-smartctl/README.md

 This container creates timestamped logfiles inside the mounted volume in the format of 'YYYYMMDD.log'

 **Note:** This container runs with the --privileged flag.
 As such, it should not be made publicly accessible.
 It is only privately accessible by default.
-This container is meant to be paired with a public app to display the files such as NGINX.
+This container is meant to be paired with a public app to display the files such as H5AI or Apaxy.